 IUDs are a good option for women who are being treated for cancer, because they are effective and reversible.

-Also, because the IUD lasts between five and ten years, it is also extremely cost-effective.
+Also, because the IUD lasts 5-10 years, it is also very cost-effective.
 The greatest cost is having it put in initially, but after that there are no other expenses.

-Another benefit is that unlike when using the pill, you do not need to remember to take something every day.
+Another benefit is that, unlike the pill, you do not need to remember to take something every day.

 There may be some mild cramping at the time of insertion.
 After the insertion, all a woman has to do is check that she can feel the threads at the end of the cervix once a month after each menstrual cycle.
 Rarely, the IUD might come out with menstrual blood or float higher into the uterus, so checking the strings makes sure it is still in the right place.
 Side effects with the copper IUD can include increased cramping and bleeding but the new progesterone-releasing IUD usually eliminates that side effect.